Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Avoid The OAS Clawback?

 Although the OAS Clawback was introduced to avoid excess credit for citizens who might not need it, the CRA isn’t able to assess everyone’s financial situation precisely.
 Even if the clawback has good intentions, it can cause financial strain on some senior citizens.
-Luckily, there are a few strategies to avoid the OAS clawback:

 Split Your Income

-One of the benefits of marriage is saving on taxes.
-If your spouse makes a lower income than yourself, you can transfer up to 50% of your pension to your spouse, which would dramatically decrease your overall income and put you under the threshold for the OAS Clawback.
-Check out the CRA’s website for more information on splitting your pension income with your spouse.
+If you’re married, you may be able to use that to your advantage.
+If your spouse makes a lower income than you do, you can transfer up to 50% of your pension to your spouse.
+This could dramatically decrease your overall income and put you under the threshold for the OAS Clawback.

 Defer Your OAS

 If you decrease your OAS payments, your pension amount will increase when you decide to start collecting it.
-So, if you wait an extra 3 years before collecting OAS (68 instead of 65), your monthly OAS payment will increase by 0.6% for every month you haven’t collected.
+So, if you wait an extra 3 years before collecting OAS (ie. age 68 instead of 65), your monthly OAS payment will increase by 0.6% for every month you haven’t collected.
 It’s also important to note that with inflation rising every year, so will the limit threshold for the OAS clawback.

 Maximize Deductions On Your Taxes